stac-utils/pystac-client/docs/source/index.rst

 ``pystac_api`` requires `Python >=3.6 <https://www.python.org/>`__.

-This will also install the following Python packages as dependencies:

-* :doc:`PySTAC <pystac:index>`: For working with STAC objects in Python
-* :doc:`requests <requests:index>`: For making HTTP requests
+This will also install :doc:`PySTAC <pystac:index>` as its only direct external dependency.
+Like PySTAC, this library aims to keep its dependencies to a minimum.

 Acknowledgements
 ----------------